andrea-migliaccio/buffy-episode-guide/readme.md

 - Such PRs require **discussion** and at least **two approvals**.
 - A justification must be included in the PR description.
-- (Future) An AI-based workflow will help validate respectful, on-topic proposals.
+- An AI-based workflow will help validate respectful, on-topic proposals.

 ### 3. Opening a Pull Request